 Originally posted 27th May 2017

-One of my favourite holidays was Rome, Italy.
-I’ve been there twice, once with my family and once with my friend Chloe.
-She is currently creating a video of our time there and when it’s done I’ll share a link, from what I’ve seen so far she’s doing a fantastic job!
+One of my favourite places around the world is Rome, Italy.
+I’ve only been there twice, once with my family and once with my friend Chloe.

 Let me set the scene.
 The city is gorgeous, rain or shine (and I’ve been there during both).
 Everywhere you turn is a piece of art and I’m not just talking about the museums.
 With every corner there’s another piece of magnificent architecture right in front of you.